octopodllc/bikerevil-com/README.md

-bikerevil-com
+Bikerevil.com Repository

+Even though bikerevil.com is a wordpress website.
 This repository hosts the difference projects for bikerevil.com such as email markeitng templates, dedicate landing pages, custom scripts and more.